Got a Bird Stuck in a Garage? Help Get It Flying to Freedom

 Owl decoy

-Fake owl decoys are also good for preventing birds finding their way inside your garage!
+Fake owl decoys are effective in preventing birds from finding their way inside your garage!

 Catch the Bird